SkylineCommunications/dataminer-docs-connectors/connector/doc/Nokia_WaveLite.md

 ## How to use

 This connector is mainly intended for monitoring purposes.
-Across the whole connector, there are some parameters that can be modified by the user according his needs.
+Across the whole connector, there are some parameters that you can modify according to your preferences.
 Ideally, the connector should be used with alarm and trend templates to enable alarm monitoring and trending of the parameters.